This safety defect can KILL or seriously injure you or your passengers

 Nissan is refreshing customer data on a monthly basis in an effort to identify and contact the most recent vehicle owner.

 Nissan is currently exploring several pilot programs focused on obtaining improved customer contact information for challenging cases.

 Enhanced Outreach Strategies Identification

 In September 2018, Nissan concluded a market research study to identify key obstacles preventing customers from having the Takata recall remedy completed, and to identify approaches that can increase recall remedy completions.

-Nissan is implementing recommendations from the study into its current outreach strategy and future activity considerations.
+Additional third-party market research studies provide Nissan further insight and recommendations for implementation into its current outreach strategy and future activity considerations.

 In December 2018, Nissan provided Takata information alert pocket cards to employees of all Nissan dealers for distribution to customers.

 Nissan provides dealers with the data and tools enabling them to conduct targeted outreach to vehicle owners within their customer base.

 Nissan provides bi-monthly “missed opportunity” reports to dealers informing them of vehicles with an open Takata recall that visited a dealer and did not have the repair within the last 90 days.
 Dealers use this report for follow-up outreach on vehicles known to be on the road.

 Nissan continues to host webinar sessions with regional personnel to promote awareness to the full Takata Outreach Plan, deploy new initiatives and to share best practices.